pmonks/multigrep/README.md

 ### greplace!

 The second function, for substituting text in files, has 3 or 4 arguments (the last argument is optional):

 ```
 user=> (doc multigrep.core/greplace!)
 -------------------------
 multigrep.core/greplace!
   [r s f (in-memory-threshold?)]
-  Searches for r (a single regex) in f (one or more things that can be read by clojure.io/reader), substituting s
-  (a string, or a function of one parameter (the match(es) from the regex) returning a string).
+  Applies r (a single regex) to f (one or more things that can be read by clojure.io/reader), substituting s (a string, or a function of one parameter (the match(es) from the regex) returning a string).

   Returns a sequence of maps representing each of the substitutions.
 Each map in the sequence has these keys:
   {
-    :file         ; the file-like thing that matched
+    :file         ; the entry in f that matched
     :line-number  ; line-number of the line that had one or more substitutions (note: 1 based)
   }

   The optional fourth parameter specifies at what file size processing should switch from in-memory to on-disk.
 It defaults to 1MB.
+nil
 ```

 Substitutions are performed on a line-by-line basis using [clojure.string/replace](http://clojuredocs.org/clojure.string/replace).

 ## Examples